The images are shocking.

 - Watch for signs of black ice, such as ice build-up on mirror arms, antenna or the top corners of the windshield.

-The stretch of I-84 where Saturday’s truck crash occurred is on a slight hill with a curve.
+The stretch of I-84 where Saturday’s jackknifed semi-truck crash occurred is on a slight hill with a curve.

 The Oregon State Police will have to investigate the causes of each collision.

-Amazingly, no fatalities were reported, although several people were hospitalized with serious injuries.
+Amazingly, no fatalities were reported.
+Several people were hospitalized with serious injuries.